Subscribe for updates

 In-depth interviews

-In-depth interviews have traditionally taken place in person, but it’s become increasingly common for them to be conducted virtually.
+In-depth interviews have traditionally taken place onsite, but it’s become increasingly common for them to be conducted virtually.
 Giving candidates the choice offers greater flexibility for them to best represent themselves and better balance the recruitment process with their other responsibilities.

 The number of in-depth interviews can vary depending on the role and the size of your team.
 It’s crucial to determine which team members are best suited to assess different aspects of the candidate’s qualifications, and structure the interview accordingly.